labelflow/simple-object-detection/README.md

 python train.py --dataset-path <your-coco-format-dataset-directory-path>
 ```

-This script will train a new model for you on a coco dataset that you exported from LabelFlow.
-One example dataset can be found in `data/sample-coco-dataset`.
+This script will train a new model for you on a coco dataset that you exported from LabelFlow or any coco format dataset respecting the structure of `data/sample-coco-dataset`.
+After each epoch, the script will print evaluation metrics on a validation dataset that is split from the original one.
 The model's snapshot weights will be stored after each training epoch in `outputs/models/<dataset name>/epoch_<snapshot index>.pth`.

 ## 3 - Make inferences